 Do you provide free consultations?

 Yes, we are happy to answer feasibility questions, provide ballpark estimates, and get into details quickly about your property specifics so you can decide if an ADU project is right for you and, more specifically, if you’d like to work with us.
 Contact us to get started.

 What is your typical process for working with a new customer?

-We get into the details with you right away to make sure your project is feasible and that your vision is aligned with your budget.
+Once you fill out a brief Project Assessment, we get into the details with you right away to make sure your project is feasible and that your vision is aligned with your budget.
 Read about our overall process from the time we first interact to the time we hand you the keys.
 Also read about our user-friendly interface, BuilderTrend, where we manage your entire project.

 What work does SnapADU do in-house?

 We are a licensed general contractor and provide a design/build service, meaning you work with us for your entire project and we are fully accountable.
 We will be on point for getting the job done during design, permitting and in the field.
 We subcontract out trades like concrete, framing, drywall, plumbing, electrical, HVAC, tile & stucco.
 We also partner with select septic companies, geotechnical engineers, civil engineers, and structural engineers for the site planning phase of the work.
 All the rest of the work is done in-house by our team, including design & permitting.

 Do I need to have plans before I start with SnapADU?

 No, in fact we offer the most competitive pricing if you pick from our standard plans, or work with us to customize an existing plan to suit your needs.
 You can also provide us with a sketch of your ideas or your “wish list” and we will design something custom for you.